 Oh, and I still have no real idea how Holly could be interested in Bo.
 While Latimore and Gabriel’s chemistry was passable, their relationship felt completely unearned.
 I’m usually pretty forgiving with romance in movies, but I still have some standards.

 Once Angelo realizes Bo’s intentions, he makes a couple of insane demands that Bo has no way of accomplishing in order to appease him.
 This was the point of no return for me.
 Almost all of the decisions the characters make from then on completely prevented me from caring about them.
-The main characters weren’t bad people, (although Bo has one scene where I was strongly rooting against him) but the choices they made were just plain silly.
+The main characters weren’t bad people, (although Bo has one scene where I was strongly rooting against him) but the choices they made were practically villainous.

 Sleight rarely manages to be entertaining either.
 Aside from about five minutes near the end, it is thoroughly boring during the majority of its runtime.
 Probably because I never found any reason to feel invested in the characters, story, or anything else for that matter.

-I’m not sure what about Sleight disappoints me the most: having so many unanswered questions, or having zero interest in learning those answers.
+I’m not sure what about Sleight disappoints me the most: having so many unanswered questions, or having zero interest in finding the answers to them.